Professor of Instruction

 Ingrid Zeller teaches courses at all levels in the German Department, directs the German Writing Center, serves as a director of the summer program “Berlin: Global City in the Center of Europe”, and has also coordinated Beginning and Intermediate German.
 Trained as a pianist at the Manhattan School of Music, she studied German language, culture, and literature at Columbia University in New York City.

-At Northwestern University, Professor Zeller is the faculty adviser for the German Undergraduate Advisory Board (GUAB) and a faculty fellow for Chapin Hall. an active member of the Council on Language Instruction (CLI), and has served as freshman adviser.
+At Northwestern University, Professor Zeller is the faculty adviser for the German Undergraduate Advisory Board (GUAB) and a faculty fellow for Chapin Hall.
+She is also an active member of the Council on Language Instruction (CLI), and has served as adviser for first-year students.

 Professor Zeller has a long association with the Association for Teachers of German (AATG), for which she is a professional consultant.
-She has served as testing chair, program, and vice-president, and is currently the president of the Northern Illinois Chapter of the AATG.
+She has served as testing chair, program, vice-president, and president of the Northern Illinois Chapter of the AATG, and currently serves on the Board of Directors for the national AATG.
 Ingrid is a co-founder of the annual Northern Illinois College German Student Immersion Day for area colleges which took place for the first time in 2013.
-The sixth and most recent immersion day featured German
+Recent immersion days have featured German hip hop group EINSHOCH6 (2017/2018) and a focus on the Bauhaus influence in the USA (2019)

-Professor Zeller’s engagement is reflected in the numerous teaching awards she has received.
+Professor Zeller’s engagement is reflected in the teaching awards she has received.
 She has been elected to the Associated Student Government Faculty Honor Roll ten times and received the Northwestern Alumni Association Teaching Award in 2005.
 In 2009, Ingrid received the national AATG/Goethe-Institute Certificate of Merit Award.
 She was selected a Charles Deering McCormick University Distinguished Lecturer for Teaching Excellence at Northwestern University (2011-2012) and a faculty fellow for the Center for Civic Engagement.
-In 2015, Ingrid was awarded the Outstanding Educator Award from the Northern Illinois AATG (American Association for Teachers of German).
+In 2015, Ingrid was awarded the Outstanding Educator Award from the Northern Illinois AATG (American Association for Teachers of German), and, in 2019, she received the ICTFL (Illinois Council on the Teaching of Foreign Languages) Award for Distinguished Service for Foreign Language Learning.